The Manila Metropolitan Theater

 This huge architecture was inaugurated in 1931.
 Like the Manila Central Post Office building, this building was also designed by famous Filipino Architect Juan M. Arellano – now considered The “Father of Philippine Architecture.”

-The guide mentioned that the theatre was already declared a National Cultural Treasure by the former President Gloria Macapagal Arroyo back in 2010.
+The guide mentioned that the theatre was already declared a National Cultural Treasure by former President Gloria Macapagal Arroyo back in 2010.

-During its Heydays, the theatre can accommodate a maximum of 1670, including 846 people for Orchestra, followed by 116 in Loge and 708 in the balcony.
+During its Heydays, the theatre can accommodate a maximum of 1670, including 846 people for the Orchestra, followed by 116 in Loge and 708 in the balcony.

 These Oriental Siamese female sculptures were only added after World War II as part of MET’s restoration.